-There was net miscellaneous income of \$0.1 million for the quarter ended March 31, 2012, compared to net miscellaneous income of \$0.3 million for the quarter ended April 2, 2011.
+There was net miscellaneous income of \$0.2 million in 2012, compared to net miscellaneous income of \$0.3 million in 2011.
 The current period income is primarily related to an incentive received for our thermal storage energy building, and the prior period includes the gain recognized on the sale of our China joint venture.